AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 I wanted the day to end so badly but it dragged on and on until it was time for lights out.
 I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.
 I needed to see him.

 After hours of trying, I finally drifted into the darkness I was relieved to see the room - the same as it always was with it's white walls and wooden floor.
-The relief was replaced with the self-defacing whispers of my dream - my self-worth echoed in each whisper.
+The relief was replaced with the self-defacing whispers of my dream - my self-worth echoing in each whisper.
 There were blocks stacked neatly in bins and I pulled them out as the whispers got louder.
-"Monster."
+"Monster," the voice hissed out.

 I looked around for the voice, "Who's there?"

-But no one answered.
-I saw no one.
+But no one answered and I saw no one around.
 The single word drifted on the air even as I tried to ignore it.
 "Monster."

 I stacked the blocks.
 "Monster."
-Each block I placed spelled out the same word.
+And each block I placed continued to spelled out the same word.
 "Monster."
-Everywhere was monster.

 And then a voice from no where echoed in the room.
 "Who are you?"
 I turned to look and I saw the largest pair of ice blue eyes smiling back at me.
 I shook my head, I couldn't find my name, but it didn't matter so I asked, "Who are you?"